Introduction: Gibson and Affordances

 On the other hand, take Swastika.
 Nazi Germany and Hinduism used it as a logo representing their beliefs.
 The swastika is a Sanskrit word that means “good fortune” and Hinduism used it as a symbol of auspiciousness before the Nazis.
 Yet, Nazis used the Swastika to represent the struggle for the victory of Aryan mankind.
 This is clear evidence that visual design renews reality.
 The power of a logo lives in the users and how they perceive it.
 Furthermore, visual designers have the tools to renew our reality.

 Brain chemistry explains how these long-lasting, far-reaching impressions occur.
 Brain chemistry is the sum of chemical messaging that takes place in the brain.
 Each day the brain receives millions of messages to carry out its daily functions, such as movement, speaking, thinking, listening, regulating the systems of the body, and countless others.
 Information is stored and updated at molecular levels in our brains.
 The Nazis use of the Swastika is a major information update in the brain.

 All things considered, visual design makes or breaks how we view our world and creates our reality.
-Good visual design affords us the ability to renew ourselves and evolve.
-With each new brand, new logo, new website, we are new.
+The good visual design affords us the ability to renew ourselves and evolve.
+With each new brand, a new logo, a new website, we are new.
 What do you want your brand to afford?